ibragimovdzavid72-lang/GPTBOT/README.md

 ```

 This script connects to the database specified in the DATABASE_URL environment variable and executes the SQL script from the `schema.sql` file, creating the `logs` and `bot_config` tables.

+**Important:** If the tables already exist, the script will not attempt to recreate them.

 ## Project Structure